trparky/Hasher/README.md

 **Thursday, August 4th, 2022 Update**

 This program is now in maintenence mode.
 Active development has ceased, only bug fixes will be introduced from this point on but since it's quite a stable program so I figure that even that won't happen.
 The dev branch for testing new code has been removed as well.

+**Friday, December 9th, 2022 Update**

+I've done some under the hood improvements and some bug fixes since Thursday, August 4th, 2022.